 Queen Elsa and her sister Anna will embark on a dangerous faraway journey, as they seek to find the voice that is calling Elsa.

 While the two sisters venture deep in the forest to seek the truth about the ancient mystery of their kingdom (Arendelle), adorable snowman Olaf and Sami iceman Kristoff also make a reappearance.

 Co-directors Chris Buck and Jennifer Lee, Head of Walt Disney Animation, have once again teamed up with producer Peter Del Vecho and Hidden Figures writer Allison Schroeder has been assisting with the script, so we’re expecting great things.

-Speaking about the collaboration, Kristen Bell, the voice of Princess Anna, has said: “The story is great, and they exude quality.
+Speaking about the collaboration, Kristen Bell, the voice of Princess Anna, said: “The story is great, and they exude quality.
 It took them a while because they wanted to figure out what story they needed to tell and what would be important and engaging – and I think they found it."

 Buck also told Fandango: "[In Frozen, Elsa] had such a dramatic journey, and at the end she's just starting to feel like she can open up and have some fun again.

 “That's what was really good about the short [2015's Frozen Fever] – we could have fun with Elsa.
 And that personality... you will see in the next one."

 Idina Menzel has been confirmed to play Elsa, the fictional snow queen, for a second time.

 Also joining Menzel in the fantasy film cast is The Good Place actress Kristen Bell (Princess Anna), Jonathan Groff (Kristoff) and Josh Gad (Olaf).

 During an interview with Sirius XM, Bell revealed: “I’ll be able to say more when the movie comes out, but there are a lot of very, very intimate moments for me in this movie that feel like they’re from my real life.